johnnovak/johnnovak.site/blog/_posts/2016-05-15-cross-platform-gui-trainwreck-2016-edition.md

 a commercial license will make the wallets of enterprising developers exactly
 $999 lighter.

-{% include image.html name="tracktion7.jpg" caption="Tracktion 7 in it's fully anti-aliased single-window glory.
-Previous versions might have looked somewhat less sleek, but the UI was designed to be highly scaleable right from the very first release." width="100%" %}
+{% include image.html name="tracktion7.jpg" nameSmall="tracktion7-small.jpg" caption="Tracktion 7 in it's fully anti-aliased single-window glory.
+Previous versions might have looked somewhat less sleek, but the UI was designed to be highly scaleable right from the very first release." width="100%" alt="Tracktion 7 screenshot, big screen" %}

-{% include image.html name="tracktion7-small.jpg" caption="Still Tracktion 7, but now on a smaller screen.
+{% include image.html name="tracktion7-lowres.jpg" nameSmall="tracktion7-lowres-small.jpg" caption="Still Tracktion 7, but now on a smaller screen.
 Contrast this screenshot with the one above: all common UI elements are still there but their sizes are vastly different.
-Tracktion has the most adaptable dynamic interface of all applications presented in this article, thanks to JUCE's extensive anti-aliased vector graphics support. " width="100%" %}
+Tracktion has the most adaptable dynamic interface of all applications presented in this article, thanks to JUCE's extensive anti-aliased vector graphics support. " width="100%" alt="Tracktion 7 screenshot, small screen" %}

 ### Blender